 During the recommended ten-week schedule of the course, we have scheduled weekly office hours with instructors to provide opportunities for "live" discussion with them and your classmates that occur at scheduled times.
-Most of the office hours will be held on Tuesdays at 10:00 am Pacific Time, via Zoom.
+Most of the office hours will be held on Tuesdays at 10:00 AM Pacific Time (some will be at 3:00 PM Pacific Time), via Zoom.
 Exact dates and the Zoom link will be provided on the course platform and are subject to change.

 The office hours are designed to be similar to the experience you would have if you were a student on campus.
+They will not be recorded.
 You can attend and ask questions you may have about the course, the materials, or the lectures; however, to be respectful of our instructors' time, we will send a weekly reminder of office hours.